deblnia/deblnia.github.io/content/posts/cs152-notes.md

 title: CS 152 Notes
 ---

 These are notes for the final exam in CS 152, taught by Diana Franklin.
-The code for the class can be found [here](https://github.com/deblnia/CS152).
+The code for the class can be found <a href = "https://github.com/deblnia/CS152" target = "_blank">here</a>.

 #### Data Representation